LipeiDu/main/_pages/interests.md

 ## Painting

-At some point, I found enjoying photographing also makes painting interesting to me, but I didn't paint much.
-Here I used APP paper53 on iPad.
+At some point, I found enjoying photographing also makes painting interesting to me, but I didn't paint much (some of my paintings were just imitations).
+Here I used App paper53 on iPad for painting.

 <img style="border:4px solid black;" src="/images/IMG_painting.jpg" alt="painting" style="width:400px;"/>